DanieleGermani/The-Cocktail/README.md

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

+## Web Pack

+Run `ng eject` ejects your app and output the proper webpack configuration and scripts.
+This command uses the same flags as ng build, generating webpack configuration to match those flags.

+You can use --force to overwrite existing configurations.
+You can eject multiple times, to have a dev and prod config for instance, by renaming the ejected configuration and using the --force flag.

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.